World oil and gas demand could grow until 2050, IEA says

 Global investment in data centres is expected to reach $580 billion in 2025, the report said, noting that if achieved this would surpass the $540 billion a year spent globally on oil supply.

-The report also includes a net zero scenario describing a pathway to reduce global energy emissions to net zero by 2050.
+The report includes a scenario describing a pathway to reduce global energy emissions to net zero by 2050.

-More than 190 countries pledged at the Paris climate talks in 2015 to try to keep the world from warming more than 1.5 degrees Celsius (2.7 degrees Fahrenheit).
+More than 190 countries pledged at the Paris climate talks in 2015 to try to keep the world from warming more than 1.5 C.

-But the report shows the world surpassing 1.5 C of warming in all scenarios, only declining again under the net zero scenario if technology to remove carbon dioxide from the atmosphere is deployed.
+The report shows the world surpassing that in all scenarios.
+"We need to speed up and scale up and governments at COP30 must now agree on a global response plan to urgently bridge the 1.5 C ambition gap,” Kaisa Kosonen, senior policy adviser at Greenpeace Nordic said, referring to the U.N. climate talks underway in Brazil.

 (Reporting by Susanna Twidale; Editing by Emelia Sithole-Matarise)